11-14 January 2022

 However, there is a larger world out there which includes professional practitioners who are looking to scientific research to help provide answers to practical issues of considerable significance.

-These practitioners also have ideas and data that can feed back and nourish the further development of science.
+In academia, it is so easy to sit back in our silos and concentrate on the research that brings publications, citations, grants and prestige within our narrow fields and this certainly has its place.
+However, there is a larger world out there which includes professional practitioners who are looking to scientific research to help provide answers to practical issues of considerable significance.
+Practitioners also have ideas and data that can feed back and nourish the further development of science.
 Therefore, our aim is to bring together scientists and practitioners to share ideas and build a meaningful dialogue.

 The Congress location is Glasgow, Scotland.
 This is an exciting city with a vibrant culture as well as an interesting industrial history.
 There are plenty of restaurants, hotels and places to visit.
 There are direct flights from many European cities so it is easy to access.
 Our congress will be at the purpose built conference centre on the banks of the river.
 Check out our venue for more information.